 Walleye: All Walleye caught must be killed immediately, kept and the entire fish turned into FWP.
 Anglers who catch Walleye in the Western Fishing District are required to report the catch to FWP within 24 hours (406-752-5501).
-Anglers may be asked to provide their full name, ALS number, phone number, date and time of capture, and location.
+Anglers will be asked to provide location, date, and time of capture and may be asked to provide their full name, ALS number, and phone number.
 Anglers are required to turn in the whole Walleye to a FWP office within 10 days of capture (frozen is allowed) during regular business hours.
+Does not include Clark Fork Reservoirs downstream of Thompson Falls Dam, see Exceptions for the Clark Fork River (page 30).